 - 1. National-Louis University

 - 2. East-West University

 - 3. University of Phoenix

-- 4. OnlineDegree.com
+- 4. DeVry University

-- 5. Midwestern Career College

 Evidence of articulation agreements are on file within the institution and are available for review in the office of the Dean of Academic Affairs and online at https://tbiil.edu/articulation-agreements-2/